bking3372/Climate-Analysis-and-App-Creation/README.md

 Objective:  Conduct a climate analysis to help plan for a trip to Honolulu, Hawaii.

-Step 1: Climate Analysis and Exploration
+Step 1: Conduct a climate analysis and data exploration with an SQL database, analyzing and visualizing the data using Pandas and matplotlib
-* Precipitation Analysis - Retrieve the last 12 months of precipitation data, calculate the summary statistics and plot the results.
+* A precipitation analysis was conducted using the most recent 12 months of precipitation data; summary statistics were calculated and plotted
-* Station Analysis - Calculate the total number of weather stations, find the most active stations, retrieve the last 12 months of temperature observations from the most active station and plot in a histogram.
+* A weather station analysis was performed to find the total number of weather stations, the most active of these stations, and temperature observations (most recent 12 months) for the most active weather station

-Step 2:  Climate App
-* Design a Flask API based on the queries from Step1; include the following routes:
+Step 2:  Design a climate app using a Flask API based on the data collected in Step 1
+* The following routes were created in the Flask API app:
-   * Home - list all available routes
+   * Home - a list all available routes in the app
-   * Precipitation - list precipitation results for past 12 months
+   * Precipitation - precipitation results for past 12 months
-   * Stations - list of all weather stations
+   * Stations - a list of all weather stations
-   * Tobs - list temperature observations of most active station for past 12 months
+   * Tobs - temperature observations (past 12 months) for the most active weather station
-   * Start Date - list minimum, maximum, and average temperature for all dates greater than and equal to start date
+   * Start Date - list the minimum, maximum, and average temperature for all dates greater than and equal to a specified start date
-   * Start/End Date - list minimum, maximum, and average temperature for all dates between (inclusive) of start and end dates
+   * Start/End Date - list the minimum, maximum, and average temperature for all dates between (inclusive) of a specified start date and specified end date

+Step 3:  Conduct additional analyses to explore temperatures in Hawaii including:
+*  Determine if there is a meaningful difference between the temperatures in June and December
+*  Pick a time period to travel to Hawaii and determine the minimum, maximum, and average temperatures for the previous year period, creating a bar chart visualization
+*  Using the same dates, determine the average daily rainfall for the previous year period
+*  Determine the daily normals (minimum, maximum, and average temperatures) using all the previous years corresponding to the selected trip dates